 If you've had a building leave you speechless, drawn more sketches than you can count, or saved packaging because it was just too beautiful to throw away, then your design literacy may be stronger than you realize.

-This three-week design immersion program, taught by Casey Franklin in Cornell's Department of Design and Environmental Analysis (DEA), will introduce you to how designers think, solve problems, and improve our world.
+This three-week design immersion program, taught by Gourab Kar in Cornell's Department of Design and Environmental Analysis (DEA), will introduce you to how designers think, solve problems, and improve our world.

 Working in cutting-edge, Ivy League facilities, you will gain

-- a chance to explore how the creative problem-solving process is similar in a variety of design disciplines and scales—including interior, graphic, product, and industrial design—and delve into the social issues that inform these processes, and
+- a chance to compare the creative problem-solving process in a variety of design disciplines and scales, including interior, graphic, and product design; and

 - an understanding of how design can be applied to help solve social issues.

 To build your design skills, you'll participate in hands-on workshops and digital explorations, considering design problems ranging from small graphics and product issues to large, spatial challenges.